cowtowncoder/low-gc-membuffers/README.md

 So how do you choose parameters?
 Smaller the segments, more granular is memory allocation, which can mean more efficient memory use (since overhead is bounded to at most 1 segment-full per active buffer).
 But it also increases number of segment instances, possibly increasing fragmentation and adding overhead.

+Note that you can create multiple instances of `MemBuffers`, if you want to have more control over how pool of segments is allocated amongst individual buffers.

+## Create individual buffers, `MemBuffer`

 Actual buffers are then allocated using

     MemBuffer items = bufs.createBuffer(2, 5);

 which would indicate that this buffer will hold on to at least 2 segments (i.e. about 60kB raw storage) and use at most 5 (so max usage of 150kB).
-Due to circular buffer style of allocation, at least 'segments - 1' amount of memory will be available for actual queue; that is, up to one segment may be temporarily unavailable depending on pattern of append/remove operations.
+Due to circular buffer style of allocation, at least 'segments - 1' amount of memory will be available for actual queue (i.e. guaranteed space of 120kB; that is, up to one segment may be temporarily unavailable depending on pattern of append/remove operations.

+## And start buffering/unbuffering

 To append entries, you use: